Site Visit / By Shera Nuss / September 20, 2012

 Here is the finished view –we love the clever use of space!
 As well as the pop of color added by the red Tabouret stools, available on Overstock.

 The homeowners chose an elegant bartop in Carrara marble, also available through Home Depot.
 Above, wine bottles are displayed on reclaimed wood shelving from West Elm.
 The homeowners told us that they opted against custom shelving when they found these attractive shelves for such a great price.
-However, Jon pointed out that the iron shelf brackets are a perfect match to the apartment’s stair railing –so, in the end, these off-the-shelf shelves actually appear customized.
+However, their contractor pointed out that the iron shelf brackets are a perfect match to the apartment’s stair railing—so, in the end, these off-the-shelf shelves actually appear customized.

-Jon and his team also added new lamps with dimmers.
+New lamps with dimmers were also added.
 We love the hand-blown look of the pendants, similar to this glass pendant available at Pottery Barn.

 Sometimes we forget how essential our storage is –they’ve got just enough cabinet space to keep the niche looking clean and stylish, with all the extras stowed away.

-Many thanks to the homeowners for sharing their awesome new wine bar, and to ecostruct LLC for bringing it to life!
+Many thanks to the homeowners for sharing their awesome new wine bar!